zukunft/zukunft.com/docs/code_objects_all.md

 +-- ip_range_db - the database const for ip_range tables
 +-- job_db - the database const for job tables
 +-- log - the simple log interface object
-+-- system_time_list - a list of system error objects
-+-- user_list - a list of users
++-- sys_log_db - the database const for the system log table +-- system_time_list - a list of system error objects +-- user_list - a list of users
 +-- value_db - the database const for value tables